Pecners/portfolio_website/content/post/data_viz_how_to/high_quality_rayshader_visuals/index.en.markdown

 projects: []
 ---

+{{% alert note %}}

+Since I wrote this post, I have created a live-coding tutorial on how to use rayshader to create 3D population density maps.
+Find that tutorial [here](https://youtu.be/zgFXVhmKNbU).

+{{% /alert %}}

 # Introduction

 This post walks through how to create graphics like the one above using `rayshader`.
 There is an accompanying GitHub repository with all the necessary code located [here](https://github.com/Pecners/rayshader_tutorial).